T-Regx

 With Prepared Patterns you can safely build your regular expressions, without worrying about it becoming malformed or dangerous.

-T-Regx provides a wide variety of prepared patterns, for different needs: Pattern::inject()
+T-Regx provides a wide variety of prepared patterns, for different needs: Pattern::inject(), Pattern::list(), Pattern::mask() and Pattern::template().

 Different ways of instantiating Patterns